About the challenge exam

 Learning Outcomes (Students shall be able to):

-- Describe the role of graphics in design and development of engineered products
+- Describe the role of graphics in the design and development of engineered products

-- Identify and describe the engineering stages used in design and development of manufactured products
+- Identify and describe the engineering stages used in the design and development of manufactured products

 - Read engineering scales and take driving dimensions from manufactured parts